ASFHyP3/actions/README.md

 requires-python = ">=3.13"
 ```

-To conform to ASFHyP3's Python style add the following to `pyproject.toml`
+To use our recommended configuration, add the following to `pyproject.toml`
 (and update the `src =` line as needed, for import ordering):

 <!-- When updating these options, please also update